radixdlt/community-scrypto-examples/defi/krulkswap-simple-exchange/readme.md

 # Krulkswap simple exchange
 This is a Blueprint for a simple object oriented DEX in Scrypto.
 <h2> Warning!
 This is a simple example of scrypto code, and is not meant to be used in production as is.</h2> <br>
-S

 The structure of this project consists of one main component which keeps track of multiple different liquidity pool components.
 This main component is the component that you use when making calls to the exchange.
-The liquidity pool components are instantiated by the main component when the add_pool() method is called.
+The liquidity pool components are instantiated by the main component when the `add_pool()` method is called.
 These sattelite components are owned by the main component.

 It swaps using the very standard and simple `k = a * b` equation used in a lot of decentralized exchanges.